-On May 26, 2022, our Board of Directors authorized a \$100.0 million share repurchase program (the "2022 Repurchase Program") under which we are authorized to repurchase shares of our common stock in the open market or in private transactions, subject to our assessment of market conditions and repurchase opportunities, and in accordance with the terms and conditions of our New ABL Facility and other long-term debt facilities.
+On May 26, 2022, our Board of Directors authorized a \$100.0 million share repurchase program (the "2022 Repurchase Program") under which we are authorized to repurchase shares of our common stock in the open market or in private transactions, subject to our assessment of market conditions and repurchase opportunities, and in accordance with the terms and conditions of our 2023 ABL Credit Facility and other long-term debt facilities.
 The 2022 Repurchase Program does not require that a specific number of shares be acquired and will remain in effect until the program is completed or terminated by the Board of Directors.
-During the year ended December 31, 2023, we repurchased 2.9 million shares of our common stock at an average price per share of \$16.37, for a total cost of \$46.3 million, excluding commissions, under the 2022 Repurchase Program.
+During the year ended December 31, 2024, we repurchased 1.1 million shares of our common stock a weighted-average price per share of \$15.92, for a total cost of \$18.2 million, excluding commissions, under the 2022 Repurchase Program.
+As of December 31, 2024, approximately \$35.5 million remains available under the 2022 Repurchase Program.

-Repurchases made under our repurchase programs are made in accordance with the terms and conditions of our New ABL Facility and other long-term debt, which limit the amount of stock that can be repurchased.
+Repurchases made under our repurchase programs are made in accordance with the terms and conditions of our 2023 ABL Credit Facility and other long-term debt, which limit the amount of stock that can be repurchased.

 In addition to the aforementioned repurchase program, we treat shares withheld for tax purposes on behalf of our employees in connection with the vesting and settlement of employee RSUs and PRSUs as common stock repurchases because they reduce the number of shares that would have been issued to the employee upon vesting.
 These withheld shares of common stock are not considered to be repurchases under the share repurchase program.
-During the years ended December 31, 2023, 2022, and 2021 we withheld 0.4 million, 0.5 million, and 0.4 million shares of our common stock to satisfy employee payroll tax withholding obligations of \$9.3 million, \$10.9 million, and \$13.5 million, respectively, related to the vesting and settlement of restricted stock unit and performance share unit awards.
+During the years ended December 31, 2024, 2023, and 2022 we withheld 0.9 million, 0.4 million, and 0.5 million shares of our common stock, respectively, to satisfy employee payroll tax withholding obligations of \$13.1 million, \$9.3 million, and \$10.9 million, respectively, related to the vesting and settlement of restricted stock unit and performance share unit awards.